 Before: No Excuses

-Designer Carla Aston flipped the script with this one.
-Usually when you remodel your kitchen, you can blame the design faux pas on previous homeowners.
-Carla came right out and said she had no one to blame but herself–she had originally designed it.
-She found the wall treatment the most offensive, saying it "was something I did right after we moved in, around 2001?
-Lots of uggo texture and glazing...
-That’s my excuse and I'm sticking to it!"Continue to 10 of 20 below.
+Usually, when you remodel your kitchen, you can blame the design faux pas on previous homeowners.
+Carla Aston came right out and said she had no one to blame but herself.
+She had initially designed this kitchen when she moved in, around 2001.
+She couldn't wait to get rid of the textured, glazed wall treatment.Continue to 10 of 20 below.

 10 of 20